What Is the Best Age to Buy Universal Life Insurance?

 Understanding Universal Life Insurance in Canada

-This kind of insurance not only safeguards you but also helps you save money in the long run.
-You will have some of your money placed into a savings account, where it will continue to grow over the course of time.
+This type of insurance protects you, and it can save you money over the long term.
+A portion of your money will be put into a savings account, to be left to grow over time.
 This is the good news, right?
-You are not required to pay taxes on this increase until you remove it.
+You are not taxed on this growth until you take it out.

 Why Universal Life Insurance Might Work for You